stoyq/heart-disease-predictor/CONTRIBUTING.md

-# Contributing to Hydrants Installation Trend project
+# Contributing to Heart Disease Predictor project

-This outlines how to propose a change to Hydrants Installation Trend project.
+This outlines how to propose a change to Heart Disease Predictor project.

 ### Fixing typos